alexcsia/Hangman-Website/assessment_docs/clean-code.md

 # This is a list of clean code principles that were followed so far in this project

-# Each principle has at least one example
+# Each principle has at least one example, but there are other examples as well

 ## Single responsibility principle